cvilas/grape/docs/02_roadmap.md

   - Select a rendering backend: vsg, ogre, raylib, something else
   - Implement a basic scenegraph example and check performance in MacOS and Linux VM
   - Implement scenegraph in our scripting language and have it render by the backend
-- Set zenoh version to 1.0.0
+- Pin zenoh version to 1.0.0
+  - Review zenohc and zenohcxx installation steps are correct in external/CMakeLists.txt.
+  - Make sure static libs are built and installed when requested.
+- Pin SDL3 version to 3.x
 - Implement new zenoh features as examples
   - matched pub/sub discovery
   - Other new features: https://zenoh.io/blog/2024-04-30-zenoh-electrode/